 I had flunked Constitutional Law.
 The professor offered to let me retake the course, and improve my grade by writing a paper instead of taking a final exam.
 But I would have to earn an “A”, since I had already earned an “F”.
 The paper could be about any constitutional law issue, at my selection.

 So I chose obscenity law.
 It was in my wheelhouse, really, because all the issues revolved around questions of art and aesthetics.
 It saved me.

 Years later, I was practicing law, but still trying to make it in the comic book industry, and having only minimal success.
 Then I hit on the idea of turning my old obscenity law paper into a comic book.
 This was around the time the industry was entertaining what looked to be the start of a golden age of erotic comics.
 I had hoped to climb aboard.

 I wanted the work to be a literary monument to the pornography industry of 1990’s, something along the lines of Herman Melville’s monument to the whaling industry, fusing history, legend, and myth, seeking truth and transcendence.
 But I didn’t have Melville’s direct engagement with the target industry, so I drew upon my years in the comic book industry as a model.
 There’s a connection there, with fantastically proportioned figures in skin tight costumes as a thinly disguised substitute for nudity, with violence as a substitute for sex, the participants engaging in long episodes of coming to blows of a different variety.

-This novel had its origins as as a kind of literary challenge, to turn a legal essay about obscenity law into work of literary fiction.
-The novel grapples with the inherent conflict between the objectives of essays and the objectives of art.
+I saw it as a kind of literary challenge, grappling with the inherent conflict between the objectives of essays and the objectives of art.
 It plays with the rationale of the leading obscenity case– Miller v.
 California 413 U.S.15 (1973) —the peculiar notion that obscene works could be outlawed because they “contain no ideas.”